Salad Dressings

 veg vegan sauce ingredient

-This is Lesley Olson's technique that she uses to make a general herb oil.
-It can be a bit intense as a dressing oil, so it might benefit from adding in a mix of other herbs.
+Lesley Olson's technique that she uses to make a general herb oil.

-If you leave it to chill in the fridge, you should be able to pour off a clear, attractive emerald oil which will float on top of the watery, cloudy component that settles out.
+If you leave it to chill in the fridge, you should be able to pour off a clear, attractive emerald oil

 Heat enough olive oil to cover the basil to 85°C.

 Add the basil leaves and push them into the oil.
-Allow to cool, then blend and strain.

 Strawberry Dressing

-salad sauce veg vegan
+salad dressing veg vegan

 This is a delicious dressing, if a bit sweet and potentially overbearing.
-Use judiciously

 Mix about equal quantities of jus de fraises and basil oil.